 A student in good standing who withdraws from List College may apply for readmission.
 Upon the recommendation of the admissions committee, the student may be granted full credit for all course work up to the time of withdrawal.
 The student will, however, be subject to all new requirements established during the period of absence from the school.

-Entering students who receive transfer credit for Hebrew must still be examined and placed by the Hebrew Department into the appropriate level.
-Returning students are required to complete HEB 5203 and will be tested by the Hebrew Department upon their return from Israel to reassess their placement.
+Entering students who receive transfer credit for Hebrew must still be examined and placed by the Hebrew Language faculty into the appropriate level.
+Returning students are required to complete HEB 5203 and will be tested by the Hebrew Language faculty upon their return from Israel to reassess their placement.

 Entering students who wish to receive credit for college-level courses taken prior to enrolling in List College may only receive credit for work done after the junior year of high school on the campus of an accredited college or university.
 This work must not have been counted toward high school graduation requirements.
 Requests for transfer credit must be accompanied by official transcripts and made to the dean.